 Digital Production in Practice

-This module will focus on the production of feature films, in particular within the horror genre.
-You’ll be exposed to financing projects and will critically evaluate horror narratives in their cultural, historical and generic contexts across visual and audio traditions.
-You will also analyse how debates in this area impact on creative and production practices in the field.
-Your delivery assignment will be a creative plan that could be the basis of financing a full feature project.
+This module critically evaluates horror narratives in their cultural, historical and generic contexts across both visual and audio traditions, and asks you to analyze how debates in this area impact on creative and production practices in the field.

 In-class projects are structured around the main divisions in the film industry of production, sales, distribution and exhibition.
 The modules for the course relate to each stage of this cycle and in the Master's by Practice module you will work through a company in the sector to cover any area or topic of your interest.